Lae City F.C.

-Lae City FC, formerly known as Lae City Dwellers FC or Toti City FC, is a professional soccer club founded in 2014 and based in Lae, Papua New Guinea.
-The side currently plays in the Papua New Guinea National Soccer League, the highest level of soccer competition in PNG.
+Lae City FC, formerly known as Lae City Dwellers or Toti City FC, is a professional soccer club founded in 2014 and based in Lae, Papua New Guinea.
+The side currently plays in the Papua New Guinea Premier Soccer League, the highest level of soccer competition in PNG.

-Alongside Hekari United, the club is one of only two sides to have won a Papua New Guinea National Soccer League.
-The side has also competed in four editions of the OFC Champions League, with their best result coming in the 2018 and 2019 editions, when they reached the quarter-finals.
+With seven domestic titles, the club has won the competition more often than any side other than Hekari United; Gulf Komara are the only other club to have won it, doing so for the first time in 2025.
+The side has competed in four editions of the OFC Champions League, with their best result coming in the 2018 and 2019 editions, when they reached the quarter-finals; the club made its fifth continental appearance on the strength of their regular-season finish in 2025.